 - We infer that the complainant is not simply disagreeing with a decision we have made or something we have published (which happens every day) but thinks that there has been a failure of process - for example, a long delay or a rude response - or a severe misjudgment.

-- The complaint must be about something that is within the responsibility of the AJIR - content or process.
+- The complaint must be about something that is within the responsibility of the International Research Journal of Tamil - content or process.

-Asian Journal of Interdisciplinary Research are aware of the complaints stated below:
+International Research Journal of Tamil are aware of the complaints stated below:

 - Authorship complaints